VISIT OUR ART STORE ▶

 Paint the leaves

-Halfway through painting the leaves, I add in the tree branches.
-By doing this while the yellow paint is still wet, I let the brown tones blend into the yellow, creating a soft, fluid transition that looks beautiful and organic.
+Halfway through painting the leaves, the tree branches are added.
+By doing this while the yellow paint is still wet, the brown tones blend into the yellow, creating a soft, fluid transition that looks beautiful and organic.

-Remember, the goal here is to have fun and mix colors to capture the vibrant autumn vibes.
+The focus here is on having fun and mixing colors to capture vibrant autumn vibes.

 Add in the tree branches

-Here’s a trick I like to use: if your yellow paint has already dried, simply spray a bit of water on the yellow areas with a spray bottle to re-wet them.
+If the yellow paint has already dried, a bit of water can simply be sprayed on the yellow areas with a spray bottle to re-wet them.

-Once the area is damp, mix a little bit of sepia into your yellow paint and apply this mix to the shadow areas of the tree.
+Once the area is damp, a little bit of sepia is mixed into the yellow paint and this mix is applied to the shadow areas of the tree.

-If you’re unsure where to add shadows, refer to your pencil sketch for guidance.
+If there is uncertainty about where to add shadows, the pencil sketch can serve as guidance.
 Shadows are typically placed at the bottom of each cluster of leaves, and pre-wetting helps achieve a lovely wet-on-wet effect.

 Add shadows to the tree

-Now, I switch to a stronger dark brown to redefine the trunk of the tree.
-I also extend the branches further around the leaves, painting them in broken lines to give a more natural, free-flowing feel.
+Next, a stronger dark brown is used to redefine the trunk of the tree.
+The branches are also extended further around the leaves, painted in broken lines to give a more natural, free-flowing feel.

 Refine the tree trunk

-After this, I go back with yellow and add tiny strokes of leaves to fill in the gaps and add more detail to the tree.
+After this, yellow is used again to add tiny strokes of leaves, filling in gaps and adding more detail to the tree.

-To finish up, I paint some yellow strokes onto the ground to suggest fallen leaves around the tree.
+To finish up, yellow strokes are painted onto the ground to suggest fallen leaves around the tree.

 Add some yellow strokes to the leaves

-And there we have it!
-To give the painting a final touch, I like to add some splatters for a more dynamic effect, creating a lively finish.
+To give the painting a final touch, some splatters are added for a more dynamic effect, creating a lively finish.

-This tree now has soft yellow leaves with beautiful, blended shadows that truly capture the autumn essence.
+This tree now has soft yellow leaves with beautiful, blended shadows that capture the autumn essence.

 Add some splatters